johnwcowan/r7rs-work/RelationsCowan.md

 (relation-union relation1 relation2)

-Returns a relation with the same heading as relation1 and relation2 and all the unique tuples from both relations.
+Returns a relation with the same heading as relation1 and relation2 and all the tuples from both relations.
+If relation1 and relation2 have different headings, an error satisfying relation-error? is signaled.

 (relation-union-all relation-list)